Early, Short, and Soft Hitting Stride?

 Short and Soft Hitting Stride Argument #2

 Allows Stable Head Thereby Improving Vision

-In many senators’ opinions, the longer stride and aggressive approach’s power benefits make up for and exceed the negative impact on vision.
+But on the flip side, In many senators’ (and players) opinion, the longer stride and aggressive approach’s power benefits exceed the negative impact on vision.

 Short and Soft Hitting Stride Argument #3